auroris/OpenIddict-WindowsAuth/README.md

 Anonymous Authentication is likely disabled in IIS, or Windows Authentication is not enabled at all.
 Both must be turned on.
 Also confirm the browser trusts the site for integrated authentication (for IE/Edge/Chrome, the site must be in the Local Intranet zone or explicitly whitelisted).

 **Tokens issued before a restart fail validation afterwards.**
-Expected.
-Signing and encryption keys are ephemeral.
-Configure the IIS app pool to suspend rather than terminate on idle, and to recycle on a predictable schedule.
+Expected when `IdentityServer:PersistKeys` is `false` (the default).
+Set it to `true` to persist keys across restarts.
+If you prefer ephemeral keys, configure the IIS app pool to suspend rather than terminate on idle, and to recycle on a predictable schedule.

 **Issuer in tokens doesn't match the URL clients use.**
 Either set `IdentityServer:ServerUri` to the canonical public URL explicitly, or — if behind a reverse proxy — set `IdentityServer:UseForwardedHeaders` to `true` and ensure the proxy is sending `X-Forwarded-Proto` and `X-Forwarded-Host`.